rotki/rotki/docs/usage_guide.rst

 Tracking accounts and balances
 **********************************

-To manage Accounts & Balances (Blockchain Balances, Exchange Balances, and Manual Balances including fiat) you need to visit the "Accounts & Balances" section from the left sidebar.
+To manage Accounts & Balances (Blockchain Balances, Exchange Balances, and Manual Balances including fiat) you need to visit the :menuselection:`Accounts & Balances` section from the left sidebar.

 .. image:: images/sc_accounts_balances.png
    :alt: Accounts & Balances page